MicrosoftDocs/architecture-center/docs/hybrid/arc-hybrid-kubernetes-content.md

 - **deployment.apps/clusteridentityoperator**.
 Maintains the Managed Service Identity (MSI) certificate used by other agents to communicate with Azure.
 - **deployment.apps/flux-logs-agent**.
 Collects logs from the flux operators deployed as a part of source control configuration.
 - **deployment.apps/extension-manager**.
 Installs and manages lifecycle of extension helm charts.
-- **deployment.apps/kube-aad-proxy**.
+- **deployment.apps/kube-Azure AD-proxy**.
 Used for authentication of requests sent to the cluster using Cluster Connect.
 - **deployment.apps/clusterconnect-agent**.
 Reverse proxy agent that enables Cluster Connect feature to provide access to apiserver of cluster.
 Optional component deployed only if cluster-connect feature is enabled on the cluster.
 - **deployment.apps/guard**.
 Authentication and authorization webhook server used for Azure Active Directory (Azure AD) RBAC.
 Optional component deployed only if azure-rbac feature is enabled on the cluster.